 Court of Protection Costs Assessment

-The general management costs incurred by a Property and Affairs Deputy are to be assessed on an annual basis.
+The general management costs incurred by a Property and Affairs Deputy are to be assessed on an annual basis (annual management).
 The general management period is set by the original Court Order appointing the professional deputy.

 On submission of the Bill of Costs for assessment with the relevant request, alongside the file of papers, the SCCO will proceed to conduct a Court of Protection detailed assessment by hand, and will return a hard copy of the Bill showing manually calculated figures for the Professional Deputy to approve.
 On agreement of the figures, a Final Costs Certificate will be sent to the Court for sealing, upon receipt of which the balance of legal costs due to the Professional Deputy can be deducted from the Protected Person’s funds.